BioFire: A New System to Detect Infections

 Currently the laboratory at Firelands is using the system’s Blood Culture Identification Panel to test for 27 of the most common causes of bloodstream infections, which allows clinicians to quickly identify the probable cause of sepsis and prescribe the most beneficial treatment.

 Also in use is the Meningitis/Encephalitis Panel to test for a comprehensive set of the 14 bacteria, viruses and yeast that cause infections in the central nervous system.
-Rapidly identifying the probable cause of these potentially severe conditions can allow faster decisions on appropriate therapy.
+Rapidly identifying the probable cause of these potentially severe conditions can allow faster decisions on appropriate therapy, and BioFire does just that.

 Other panels, including those for respiratory, gastrointestinal and lower respiratory tract infection, can be added to the system as needed.

-Julie adds, “This new system provides major benefits for both clinicians and patients.
+Julie adds, “This new BioFire system provides major benefits for both clinicians and patients.
 We have increased capability of detecting infections at a much faster rate, which translates to better outcomes for our patients.
-We are very excited to bring this new technology to our community.”
+We are very excited to bring BioFire to our community.”

 Learn more about our infectious disease services today.